UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_09.md

         value_name="new column name values")
 ```

-  - `df` to express with dataframe we want to melt
+  - `df`: The dataframe we want to melt.
-  - `id_vars` indicates the identifier columns of the dataframe.
+  - `id_vars`: The key identifier column(s) of the dataframe.
-  - `value_vars` are columns that exist but that we want to create a
+  - `value_vars`: The columns that exist but that we want to create a
     single column from with the labels as the values.
-  - `var_name` is the name of the new column that will contain the
+  - `var_name`: The name of the new column that will contain the
     `value_vars` column labels as values.
-  - `value_name` is the name of the new column that will contain the
+  - `value_name`: The name of the new column that will contain the
     values of the `value_vars` columns.

 Notes: Script here